2023 Solar Incentives Guide for Largo, MD - Tax Credits & Rebates

 EcoWatch's Largo, MD Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Speaking with the company that installed your system, or any local Largo solar installer, can help you learn what incentives you can apply for.
+Speaking with the company that installed your system, or any local Largo solar installer, can help you learn more about what incentives you qualify for.

 Can I receive incentives both towards the initial cost of solar panels, and later as reimbursement?